joelouthan/Theologicus/src/pastorals/1-timothy6-20-21.md

 David proclaims it this way:

->Psalm 40:9-11 (CSB) I proclaim righteousness in the great assembly;
+>Psalm 40:9-11 I proclaim righteousness in the great assembly;
 see, I do not keep my mouth closed— as you know, LORD.
 I did not hide your righteousness in my heart;